klassenjs/misc-utils/README.md

 A collection of small utilities I wrote to solve some problem I was having at the time.

+`args`: Outputs it's arguments one per line (for troubleshooting quoting and escaping in scripts).

 `fs_readonly_watchdog`: Reboot if filesystem is remounted read-only

 `httpwatchdog.py`: Reboot kiosk if don't receive message over HTTP.